johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 ## Water / Oil Ratio Plot
 Wells that produce less water are more favorable from an economic standpoint, as the water is costly to dispose of.
 Here we take a random sample of 1500 wells, bin them into groups defined by their Vintage Year, then average their production streams every month (30.4 days).
 As you can see, over time operators have been producing more and more water!

+We also limit our production DataFrame to remove WOR's that aren't reasonable.

 ```javascript
 df9 = df_header[df_header['Vintage_Year'] > 2008].sample(1500)